imperiutx/wizeline-go-bootcamp/README.md

 ## How to run:
 - View Make file for commands
-- If you want to run this project:
+- If you want to run this project, you need to dockerize Postgres by running:
     - make db //NOTE: to create a container for db
     - make createdb //NOTE: create a db in the above container
     - make miup //NOTE: migrate db